 The Central Pennsylvania Clinic is a non-profit organization that is able to serve self-pay patients through donations.
 We appreciate a donation of any kind!

-If you would like to donate using a credit card, click the PayPal donate button below.
+If you would like to donate using a credit card or bank account information, click the PayPal donate button below.

 If you would like to donate by check, please address envelope to: